sophia303v/dynamic-WebCrawler/README.md

 <h3> mobile01.py </h3>
 It's a simple static web-crawler.
 Fetch the data in mobile01.
 Use beautifulSoup.
 Output as JSON. <br>
-I encounter strange problems when using BeautifulSoup.It will disconnect sometimes. <br>
+I encounter strange problems when using BeautifulSoup.
+It will disconnect sometimes. <br>
-If it disconnected, just look the articlesNum printed on console.
-And modified the "articleNum" parameter in this file and then it can continue to fetch the next following articles. <br>
+If it disconnected, just read the articlesNum printed on console and modified the "articleNum" parameter in this file.
+Then, it can continue to fetch the next following articles. <br>